In the context of hypothesis testing, what are the two possible d... | Study Prep in Pearson+

 1

-Understand that in hypothesis testing, we start with a null hypothesis (\(H_0\)) which represents a default or status quo assumption, and an alternative hypothesis (\(H_a\)) which represents a new claim or effect we want to test.
+Understand that in hypothesis testing, we start with a null hypothesis (\(H_0\)) and an alternative hypothesis (\(H_a\)).

-After collecting and analyzing sample data, the goal is to decide whether there is enough evidence to reject the null hypothesis or not.
+After collecting data and performing the test, we use a test statistic and compare it to a critical value or use a p-value to make a decision.

-The two possible decisions are: either to reject the null hypothesis if the data provides strong evidence against it, or to fail to reject the null hypothesis if the evidence is insufficient.
+The two possible decisions are: either to reject the null hypothesis (\(H_0\)) if the evidence is strong enough, or to fail to reject the null hypothesis if the evidence is not sufficient.

-Note that we never 'prove' the null hypothesis true; failing to reject it simply means we do not have enough evidence against it based on the sample data.
+Note that we never 'accept' the null hypothesis; failing to reject it means we do not have enough evidence against it.

-Therefore, the correct phrasing of the decisions in hypothesis testing is: 'Reject the null hypothesis' or 'Fail to reject the null hypothesis.'
+Therefore, the correct phrasing of the decisions after hypothesis testing is: 'Reject the null hypothesis' or 'Fail to reject the null hypothesis.'

 Watch next